Frequently Asked Questions - Cloud Migration Services

-How is RiverMeadow Migration different than server replication, scripting, templates and manual migration?
-What does it mean to migrate servers as-is?
+How does RiverMeadow Cloud Migration different from server replication, scripting, templates and manual migration?
+What does it mean to migrate workloads 'as-is'?

 What is the difference between migrating workloads and servers?
 Aren't they the same?